canonical/candid/docs/configuration.md

 api-addr: :8081
 location: 'http://jujucharms.com/identity'
 mongo-addr: localhost:27017
-max-mgo-sessions: 300
-request-timeout: 2s
-auth-username: admin
-auth-password: password
 public-key: OAG9EVDFgXzWQKIk+MTxpLVO1Mp1Ws/pIkzhxv5Jk1M=
 private-key: q2G3A2NjTe7MP9D8iugCH9XfBAyrnV8n8u8ACbNyNOY=
-access-log: access.log
 identity-providers:
 - type: usso
-- type: usso_oauth
-- type: agent
 ```

+Here is a description of the most commonly used configuration
+options.
+Some less useful options are omitted here - the remaining
+ones are all documented [here](https://godoc.org/github.com/CanonicalLtd/candid/config#Config).

 ### api-addr
-This is the address that the service will listen on.
+(Required) This is the address that the service will listen on.
 This consists of
 an optional host followed by a port.
 If the host is omitted then the
 server will listen on all interface addresses.
 The port may be a well
 known service name for example ":http".

 ### location
-This is the externally addressable location of the identity provider
+(Required) This is the externally addressable location of the Candid server API.
-within the system.
-The identity manager needs to know how to address
+Candid needs to know its own address so that it can add third-party
-itself in order to address macaroons to itself where needed to access
-API endpoints and to create response addresses for identity providers
+caveats addressed to itself and to create response addresses for identity
-such as OpenID that use browser redirection for communication.
+providers such as OpenID that use browser redirection for communication.

-### mongo-addr
-This is the address of the the MongoDB server containing the identity
-manager's database.
-Identity manager requires a MongoDB server to run.

-### max-mgo-sessions
+### mongo-addr, postgres-connection-string, ephemeral-storage
-To prevent overloading the system identity manager restricts the
-number of concurrent connections to the MongoDB server to this number.

-## request-timeout
-If the number of concurrent MongoDB connections has exceeded
-max-mgo-sessions new requests will wait until the request-timeout time
-has been exceeded for a connection to become available.
-If no
-connection becomes available then the request will fail.

-### auth-username & auth-password
-Some operations require privileged access.
-This is accomplished by
-providing basic authentication credentials with a request.
-These
-settings specify the the credentials that can be used.
-Using these
-credentials makes the client all-powerful and as such these should be
-used with care.
-The use of this mechanism will eventually be phased
-out.
+Exactly one of these values must be specified to tell Candid what to
+use for its storage.
+The `mongo-addr` value is in the form *host:port*;
+the `postgres-connection-string` is as described [here](https://godoc.org/github.com/lib/pq);
+`ephemeral-storage` is a boolean that specifies that no persistent
+storage will be used.

 ### public-key & private-key
-Services wishing to discharge caveats against this identity manager
+(Required) Services wishing to discharge caveats against this identity manager
 encrypt their third party caveats using this public-key.
 The private
 key is needed for the identity manager to be able to discharge those
 caveats.
+You can use the `bakery-keygen` command (available
+with `go install gopkg.in/macaroon-bakery.v2/cmd/bakery-keygen` to generate
+a suitable key pair.

 ### access-log
-The access-log configures the name of the file used to record all
+The access-log configures the name of a file used to record all
 accesses to the identity manager.
 If this is not configured then no
 logging will take place.